JJLongoria/aura-helper/README.md

 - Ability to list all objects, custom and standard available in the application.
 It works in the Apex classes
 - List the fields of the objects, including information such as label, picklist values, length ...
 It works in both Apex classes and Lightning components
 - Show all application classes, including system classes (System, Database...).
 It works in the Apex classes
+- Autocomplete support for Custom Labels.
+It is necessary to have them downloaded in the project.
+Work in Apex, Lightning and Javascript
 - Obtain and list the variables and methods of all classes, including system classes.
 It works in the Apex classes
 - Ability to create class and method comments quickly through a user-defined template
 - Ability to list the above information concatenated (class.method ().
 Method ()...).
 It works in both Apex classes and Lightning components